top of page

 John 10:11 The good shepherd giveth___________________________

 In his letter to the Philippians, the Apostle Paul speaks of his comfort in the Lord in his day to day life.
 We all know upon reading through the Book of Acts and Paul’s many epistles that he certainly did not have a comfortable life.
 Far from it!
-But he did have a comfortedlife because his trust for every day was in his Lord.
+But he did have a comforted life because his trust for every day was in his Lord.
 We must believe the Lord for comfort or we will never see or recognize it.
 Please read Phil.
 4:11-13 aloud with your group.
 When is Paul content? (v.
 11)

 Where does Paul find his strength? (v.13)

 Paul learned that he did not need to wait until the situation had passed to be comforted.
 He was comforted in the midst of the situation.
-I am sure the greatest comfort for Paul and for all of us is knowing that He was not alone.
+I am sure the greatest comfort for Paul and for all of us is knowing that he was not alone.
 Once the Holy Spirit takes up residence in the heart of the believer, she is never alone.
 The Lord is not just a bystander watching over us as we experience our pain.
 He feels our pain with us.
 Please read Heb.
 4 15-16 aloud with your group and copy V.16 in the space below.

 We also find comfort in refuge.
 At the end of the day when we reflect all that transpired, we have the assurance that the Lord is there to help us sort it out.
-Did we make godly choices, did we reflect god’s light and love, did we come alongside another in need?
+Did we make godly choices?
+Did we reflect God’s light and love?
+Did we come alongside another in need?
 If the answers disappoint us and the Lord, we know He is still a refuge of love, mercy and grace for a new day.

 I John 2:9 Where is he that hateth his brother?